Kodluyoruz/taskforce/Web3/quickHistoryLessonErasoftheWeb/readme.md

 _These contents have been prepared using online resources.
 Patika.dev’s own contents are currently under preparation._

-_When you hear people talking about crypto, you likely hear the term "Web3" being thrown around._
+_"When you hear people talking about crypto, you likely hear the term "Web3" being thrown around."_

 ## **What exactly is Web3 & what makes it so special?**

-_To best answer this question, we first have to establish what Web1 & Web2 are._
+_"To best answer this question, we first have to establish what Web1 & Web2 are."_

 _TLDR;_